 I recently wrote a post here about the possibility of staying on one of two boutique canal boats with a choice of locations on London’s canals.
 I was intrigued as to what drew the owner to canal boats and why renovate them to rent out?
-It’s certainly a different place to stay, and as my post attested, very enjoyable.
+It’s certainly a different place to stay, and as my post showed, very enjoyable.

 **This post includes affiliate links.
 For more info, see here.**